The start of the controversy about red meat and cancer

 Another meta-analysis from December 2017 reports similar findings to Wolk concerning colorectal cancer (228).
-This analysis (based on 25 studies) concludes that a linear dose-response relationship exists between both processed and unprocessed meat and colorectal cancer risk.
-Consumption of 100 grams of unprocessed red meat per day was associated with a relative risk of 1.12, while consumption of 50 grams of processed meat per day was associated with a relative risk of 1.17 (228).
-Consumption of 2 servings per day of red meat and 4 servings per day of processed meat was associated with a 1.8-fold increased colorectal cancer risk.
-This review also reported that low red meat consumption combined with a high intake of whole grains, vegetables, fruit, and dairy products was associated with lower risk of colorectal cancer (228).
+This analysis (of 25 studies) discovered a linear dose-response relationship between both processed and unprocessed meat and colorectal cancer risk.
+Consuming 100 grams of unprocessed red meat per day correlated with a 1.12 relative risk, while consumption of 50 grams of processed meat per day correlated with a 1.17 relative risk (228).
+Consuming 2 servings of red meat per day or 4 servings of processed meat per day correlated with 1.8-fold colorectal cancer risk.
+This review also reported that low red meat consumption, paired with a high whole grain, vegetable, fruit, and dairy product consumption, correlated with decreased colorectal cancer risk (228).

-In a 2016 meta-analysis of 17 prospective cohorts, Wang et al found that more total red meat and processed meat consumption is associated with an increased risk of total, cardiovascular, and cancer mortality (202).
+Wang et al’s (2016) meta-analysis (of 17 prospective cohorts) found that more red and processed meat consumption correlated with increased total, cardiovascular, and cancer mortality risk (202).

-The WHO’s report concluded that by not consuming red meat, one’s risk for colorectal cancer may decrease by ~18% (3,179).
-However, it is very difficult to put an exact number on the associated risk because meat is eaten in the context of an entire diet, rather than in isolation.
-Further, it is impossible to conclude an exact percentage of risk because sleep, stress levels, and various other contributing lifestyle factors differ significantly from person to person.
+The WHO’s report concluded that by not consuming red meat, one’s colorectal cancer risk may decrease by ~18% (3,179).
+However, it’s very difficult to quantify the correlated risk increase, as meat is one variable in our multifactorial diet.
+Further, it’s impossible to quantify the exact percentage risk increase, given confounders (e.g. sleep and stress).

 Note: All baseline values are derived from the Cancer Statistics Center website.

 Baseline cancer risk and absolute risk with red meat consumption